The Best Things to do in Dusseldorf, Germany by JetSettingFools.com

 Don’t forget these items in your backpack or suitcase when you are packing for your trip

-Dusseldorf is best explored on foot!
 While the city is not expansive or hilly, there is some ground to cover.
-We recommend packing a pair of comfortable travel shoes; I like wearing Columbia Shoes and Kris prefers his Merrell shoes.
+We recommend packing a pair of comfortable travel shoes.
+I like wearing these by New Balance and Kris prefers Merrell Trail Shoes.

 Travel Camera